m1010j/async-explorations-writeup/README.md

 ### A new hope: Chromium

-But something surprising happened when broke down the results by browser.
+But something surprising happened when I started breaking down the results by browser.
 Here are the average calculation times of `syncFib` and `asyncFib` in Firefox and Chromium-based browsers (Chromium, Chrome, and Opera) on the Dell XPS 15 9570 on Ubuntu:

 ![Linux Firefox Chromium sync and async result][linux-firefox-chromium-sync-and-async]